Basic information on Etsin

 Is there a versioning management system in Etsin?

 There is no separate field in the metadata model for information about history and revision/adjustments, but records added to the same dataset form a documentation about past actions.
 Based on the time of modification and metadata with the same persistent identifier, amendments are traceable.
+You can also add related identifiers on the identifier field.
+This is highly recommended if you cretae new versions of a dataset.

 Why can't I add any keywords?